HR metrics that show good ROI

 In business, size may not be important (multinationals fail and boutique companies flourish, as well as the other way round) but measurement certainly is.
 If you want to know what progress you’re making, what your priorities are, and more specifically, whether that HRMS investment is worth it, then you’re going to need to track some metrics.

-The question is, which ones.
+The question is, which ones?
 After all, the activity of gathering and analyzing metric data is a time-consuming investment in its own right.
 So which metrics give you results that you can actually act upon?
-Here are three HR metrics that should be worthwhile for any business to monitor ROI, no matter what size.
+Here is a selection of metrics related to different aspects of the HR function that should be worthwhile for any business to monitor ROI, no matter what size.

 Absenteeism can be a problem for any business.
 You might recruit the best people in the world but if they’re not at work, so what?
 Apart from planned time off, an employee might be absent due to sickness, a family emergency, or for less ‘legitimate’ reasons, such as borderline illness, a ‘sickies’ that coincides with a major sporting event, even an interview for another job.
 Before you can devise an appropriate strategy, you need to know who is not ‘in the office’ and why.

 Luckily, with HRMS time and attendance functionality, this data should be easily available.
 Furthermore, with no shortage of research calculating the cost of employee absence, benchmarking your current performance, and then tracking measurable improvements is relatively straightforward.

 For example, the most recent figures from Forbes state that in the U.S., poor worker health costs employers $575 billion annually.
 (Incidentally, with an improvement strategy in mind, a study by Gallup showed that high levels of employee engagement show up to a 37% drop in absenteeism).